codetriplett/stew/README.md

 ```

 ### Fragments
-Fragments allow you to create a group of children that will be place under the most immediate parent element.
-They are a useful way of affecting a set of nodes without having to create an unnecessary container element.
-Like with elements, keys are also supported.
+Fragments allow you to create a group of nodes that are added to the DOM without needing an extra element node to contain them.
+Keys are also supported to identify them, but unlike elements, no type is set.

 ```js
 ['', null, ...children]
 [':key', null, ...children]
 ```

-A new local state can be set by including an object of default values as its 'attributes'.
-Only the children of this fragment will have access to this new state and only the properties included in this initial state will be active.
+Since attributes don't apply to fragments, that part of the array can be used to add unique functionality.
+A new local state can be set by including an object in that space, which will set up the initial values.

 ```js
 ['', { expanded: false }, ...children]
 ```

-Effects can also be set in place of states within a fragment to perform an action whenever the group is updated.
+Effects can also be set in place of a state to perform an action whenever the group is created or updated.
 They are only called client-side or when a custom document is used.
-The fragment's ref is passed as the only parameter.
-Refs are arrays containing the DOM element (or previous effect return value for fragments) and child refs by key, with the remaining values listing all child refs in their proper order.
-If the effect returns a function, that function will be called when the group leaves the DOM.
+The function will be passed an array containing the previous return value and an object of similar arrays for its children that have keys.
+If the effect returns a function, that function will be called when the fragment is destroyed.

 ```js
 ['', ref => {